• About

 Why do we encourage children to share in Holy Communion?

-These learning experiences are not prerequisites for a child to receive communion, but they are offered as age appropriate learning opportunities for children and their parents.
-Alisson
+This is not a prerequisite for a child to receive communion, but offered as an age appropriate learning opportunity and celebration for children and their families.

 Celebration of Holy Communion - Fifth Grade and Parents